statikksh/build/README.md

 ### Statikk Builder

-The Statikk project build worker.
+The worker that builds websites from sources.